 No newspaper certificate is issued under the Foreign Contributions [Regulation] Act, 1976 to those registered publications, which give affidavits that they do not contain news and views contents in their publications and thus are not a newspaper.
 These certificates are required by them to be submitted to the Home Ministry for getting permission to accept Foreign Contributions.
-Two such certificates were issued during 2016-17.
+No such certificate was issued during FY 2017-18.